CCIS Co-Director, Theodore E. Gildred Chair in U.S.-Mexican Relations,

 Fax: (858) 822-4432

 David FitzGerald’s research program aims to understand the laws and policies regulating international migration as a total system of interactions among actors in countries of origin and destination.
 He seeks to explain how and why legal norms are diffused, the social origins of policy variation across time and place, and how the application of policy is experienced by actors in daily life.
+He is the Co-Director of the San Diego Node of the Scholars Strategy Network and was awarded the American Sociological Association’s International Migration Section “Award for Public Sociology” in 2013.

 International migration, nationalism, transnationalism, comparative immigration and nationality law